QueNerguy/WikiQuedia/README.md

 # WikiQuedia

-This is the github repository for Wikiquedia, the actual hosted website is here: <br> [link](https://quenerguy.github.io/WikiQuedia)
+This is the github repository for Wikiquedia.
+[This the actual hosted website]https://quenerguy.github.io/WikiQuedia).

 ## Overview
 WikiQuedia is a side project of mine where I store all my notes from my bachelor Mechanical Engineering at the Vrije Universiteit and University of Twente.